 For purposes of appropriating the District's proposed budget, agency budgets are grouped by appropriation title or function, such as public safety and justice or public education.
 Table 1-1 shows the FY 2017 proposed gross funds expenditure budget by appropriation title and the change from FY 2016.
 Figure 1-3 shows the percentage distribution of FY 2017 gross funds expenditure budget by appropriation title.
-The largest appropriation titles, Public Education System and Human Support Services, represent 52.1 percent of the District's proposed budget - meaning more than one-half of every dollar generated is directed to these two areas.
+The largest appropriation titles, Public Education System and Human Support Services, represent 52.0 percent of the District's proposed budget - meaning more than one-half of every dollar generated is directed to these two areas.

-The FY 2017 proposed Local funds budget operating margin is zero dollars, after allowing for equivalent deposits to the Cash Flow Reserve and to the Fiscal Stabilization Reserve as proposed in Chapter 2, the Financial Plan.
-As shown in Table 1-2a, the proposed Local funds budget (excluding Dedicated Taxes and Enterprise and Other funds) for FY 2017 is \$7.3 billion, which is \$222 million, or 3.1 percent, more than the FY 2016 approved budget of \$7.1 billion.
+As shown in Table 1-2a, the proposed Local funds budget (excluding Dedicated Taxes and Enterprise and Other funds) for FY 2017 is \$7.3 billion, which is \$232 million, or 3.3 percent, more than the FY 2016 approved budget of \$7.1 billion.
 The table also displays expenditure budgets by appropriation title and their change from FY 2016.
 The proposed Dedicated Tax budget for FY 2017 is \$306 million, which is \$14.7 million, or 4.6 percent, less than the FY 2016 approved budget of \$320 million.
 Table 1-2b shows the FY 2017 proposed Dedicated Taxes funds expenditures budget by appropriation title and their change from FY 2016.
 Within the appropriation titles are the agencies that operate the programs, activities, and services provided to District citizens and businesses.
 For example, the Public Works appropriation title includes the Department of Public Works, the Department of Transportation, and the Department of Motor Vehicles.
 The FY 2017 proposed Local funds budget includes approximately 100 agencies receiving Local funds in seven appropriation titles.